thais-neu/Thais-learning-code/Discovery_cluster.md

 To check on the steps above, look in your home dir (maybe using globus) and you should see a folder "Miniconda3" and a file "Miniconda3-latest-Linux-x86_64.sh".
 If no errors come up and you see this folder and file, it should have worked fine.

-Steps 3.1, 3.2, 3.3 and 3.4 above (install Bioconda, update Bioconda, add channels) need to be done only once.
+Steps 3.1, 3.2, 3.3 (install Bioconda, update Bioconda, add channels) need to be done only once.

 3.4) Create envs (environments) and install tools using the following commands.
 The example environment here is `lotterhos_utils`